-Although the temperature can vary in the Western U.S., rodents can still be a problem in the fall for homeowners.
-Mice and rats may be forced into new areas to look for food, and sometimes warmth, as the seasons change.
-This could bring them close to your home.
-To keep them out of your home, you need to be able to outsmart them.
-Western Exterminator is here to help you do that.
+Although the temperature can vary across the Western U.S., rodents can still be a problem in the fall and winter for homeowners.
+As the seasons change, mice and rats may be forced into new areas to look for food, and sometimes warmth.
+Extreme droughts in the area can drive rodents closer to structures to find water if their natural resources have dried up.
+This change in their lifestyle and habitat could bring them closer to and sometimes inside your home, leaving you searching for rodent prevention tips.

 Rodent prevention tips

 The best way to keep rodents out of your home is to — you guessed it— prevent them from coming in.
 Rodents cause problems to your home that you may not immediately associate with mice and rats.
 These destructive pests can gnaw or chew on electrical wiring, and build nests near these areas, posing potential risks for electrical shorts and house fires.
 They also pose huge contamination risks to food and food preparation surfaces.

 Here are a few places in your home that you can clean up and fix to prevent rodents from invading your house this fall and winter!

 - Keep branches trimmed away from your house.
 (FACT: Roof rats are expert climbers and will use these branches to gain access to your roof and attic.)

 - Clean up any fruits or nuts that may have fallen in the yard, not just the leaves.

 - Keep garbage and recycling cans sealed and shut and at a distance from your house.

 - Do not leave trash bags out in the open.

 - Consider installing a chimney cap to keep unwanted pests out.